FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/angular.md

 * [Http Client](https://angular.io/guide/http)
 * [Routing and navigation](https://angular.io/guide/router)

-Exercise: Follow [this](https://angular.io/tutorial) tutorial to build a Heroes App.
+Exercise: Follow [the official tutorial on angular.io](https://angular.io/tutorial) tutorial to build a Heroes App.

 Exercise: Build your own application.
 We recommend a movie catalog app, but feel free to decide for yourself if you think something works better for you.